DELVE Milky Way Satellite Galaxy Census I: Satellite Population and Survey Selection Function in DES, DELVE, and Pan-STARRS: Census Detection Efficiency

 where $m_{\rm lim}$ is the depth of the survey at the location of the star and $\gamma_0, \gamma_1, \gamma_2$ are constants determined from the survey data.\footnote{For both DES Y6 and DELVE DR3, $\gamma_0, \gamma_1, \gamma_2$ are given by $[-0.9133, -2.0625, 0.0003]$, $[-0.9127, -2.1588, 0.0005]$, and $[-0.9044, -2.2738, 0.0005]$ for $g$, $r$, and $i$ band, respectively.} \cytwo{To incorporate these uncertainties into the magnitude measurements, we resample the flux using a Gaussian distribution with a standard deviation set by $\sigma_m$, and then convert the flux back to magnitudes.} We also use the \texttt{PARSEC} isochrones to obtain the absolute magnitudes of the satellites from the stellar mass.

-We sample the spatial distribution of the member stars independently from their photometry, using a 2D elliptical Plummer profile parameterized by the 2D half-light radius along the semi-major axis, $a_{1/2}$, its ellipticity, $\epsilon$, and its position angle, P.A. \footnote{The azimuthally averaged half-light radius, $r_{1/2}$, reported in Table~\ref{table:all_dwarfs} and used throughout this paper, is related to the semi-major axis of an ellipse containing half of the light, $a_{1/2}$, by $r_{1/2} = a_{1/2} \sqrt{1-\epsilon}$.} As discussed in Section \ref{sec:data}, our survey catalogs are incomplete at the faint end due to star/galaxy classification inefficiency and detection incompleteness.
+We sample the spatial distribution of the member stars independently from their photometry, using a 2D elliptical Plummer profile parameterized by the 2D half-light radius along the semi-major axis, $a_{1/2}$, its ellipticity, $\epsilon$, and its position angle, P.A. \footnote{The azimuthally averaged half-light radius, $r_{1/2}$, reported in Table~\ref{table:all_dwarfs} and used throughout this paper, is related to the semi-major axis of an ellipse containing half of the light, $a_{1/2}$, by $r_{1/2} = a_{1/2} \sqrt{1-\epsilon}$.}. \cyfive{We draw these structural parameters from the ranges listed in Table~\ref{table:galsims_params}}.
+As discussed in Section \ref{sec:data}, our survey catalogs are incomplete at the faint end due to star/galaxy classification inefficiency and detection incompleteness.
 Thus, our analysis does not include all the stars present in the satellites.
 To account for this, we applied the stellar completeness functions for each survey (Figure~\ref{fig:completeness}) to probabilistically select a fraction of stars to inject into the data based on their magnitudes.

-We injected $10^5$ simulated Milky Way satellites into each of the DES Y6 and DELVE DR3, and we ran the detection algorithms described in Section~\ref{sec:methods} on both datasets.
+We injected $10^5$ simulated Milky Way satellites into each of the DES Y6 and DELVE DR3 \cyfive{at the catalog-level}, and we ran the detection algorithms described in Section~\ref{sec:methods} on both datasets.
 When attempting to recover simulated satellites, we made several modifications to the search pipeline to reduce computational time.
 For example, instead of running our search over the entire survey, we fixed the spatial location and distance modulus to the search grid values closest to the true position and distance of the simulated satellite. \citet{MWCensus1} found that freeing search parameters only changed the detection significance by at most a few percent.
 Additionally, we assume that bright simulated satellites that have $>1000$ stars detected with $g \leq 22$ and surface brightnesses of $\mu <23.5$\,mag/arcsec$^2$ are always detected.
 We then record the \texttt{ugali} and \texttt{simple} detection significance for each satellite, along with whether it would have passed the detection threshold used in our census.